Frequently Asked Questions

 - Wrongful death of a loved one in a fatal car accident

 Unfortunately, many drivers ignore motor vehicle insurance requirements or carry insufficient insurance.
 Although some insurance companies may offer to settle your case with the full amount of the other driver’s insurance, this may not cover the medical expenses and lost wages you have incurred.
-Your injury attorney can help you explore your options for getting the compensation you deserve in cases like these.
+Your attorney can help you explore your options for getting the compensation you deserve in cases like these.

-A confidential, no-cost consultation is available when you contact our injury lawyers.
+A confidential, no-cost consultation is available when you contact our lawyers.
 Our attorneys offer consultations in both English and Spanish, and we are prepared to help individuals regardless of immigration status.
 We fight to win, and we will protect your rights.